lukecjohnson/dot/README.md

-`x-` (pronounced "ex dash") is a preprocessor that adds reusable components with properties and slots to standard HTML.
+**`x-`** is a toolkit for building static websites with reusable components and simple Markdown rendering.
+Designed to be a natural extension of HTML, it can be used to quickly prototype a site and get it off the ground, or it can be progressively integrated into an existing project with zero configuration.
+Using the command line tool, everything is compiled to standard HTML, ready to be published.

+---

 ### Components
 Components are created with a standard HTML file in the `components` directory.
 Properties are defined with a basic